How to understand the Croatian culture: Part 2

 If you cannot stand to have a coffee with someone, then you won’t be friends, you won’t date and you definitely won’t be doing business.

 You can’t go wrong with asking a Croat what’s going on with their lives.
 When you meet someone for the first time, ask them what they do in their free time and their hobbies.
 Then ask additional questions based on what they told you.

-The ones who like their jobs will be thrilled to share more with you with a lot of passion and probably fill you up with too many details (oops, like me).
-Those that have problems at work will talk about them openly accompanied with a bit of complaining.
+The ones who like their jobs will be thrilled to share more with you with a lot of passion and probably fill you in with too many details (oops, like me).
+Those who have problems at work will talk about them openly accompanied by a bit of complaining.